 Major attractions, such as Edinburgh Castle and the Palace of Holyroodhouse, can quickly get swamped by large groups arriving at the same time, so be aware that you will be amongst crowds almost anywhere you are in the city - entry tickets in particular should always be bought and printed in advance to save you joining long lines wherever you go.

 UNDERSTAND EDINBURGH'S PHYSICAL LAYOUT

 Edinburgh is a challenging city to explore.
-Built on a ridge of rock, with steep valleys running between high peaks, it's not a big city centre, but getting around it can be harder than you expect.
+Built on a ridge of rock, with steep valleys running between high volcanic peaks, it's not a big city centre, but getting around it can be harder than you expect.

 Gauge your physical fitness for walking and exploring - it's a city best explored on foot, but even walking through the lanes and alleys can be problematic for people with even minor mobility issues.